 When a serial killer turns his attention on the lead detective he is asked to check into a clinic treating law enforcement officials who cant face their jobs.
 As the patients begin being murdered they restart doing what they do best.

 Charles S. Dutton,

 Years ago, Jack Carter left his Seattle home to become a Las Vegas mob casino financial enforcer.
 He returns for the funeral of his brother Richard 'Richie' after a car crash during a storm, atypical of the careful house-father.
 Talking to the widow, daughter Doreen and enigmatic Geraldine, Jack suspects it was murder.
 Cliff Brumby, whose club Richie ran, is financially linked to porn and prostitution baron Cyrus Paice, who claims to be just a front-man for ITC tycoon Jeremy Kinnear.
 Someone hired goon Thorpey to make Jack return to Las Vegas.
-Jack's partner Les Fletcher is restless, apparently about their boss Con McCarty whose wife had an affair with Jack.
+Jack's partner Con McCarty is restless, apparently about their boss Les Fletcher whose wife had an affair with Jack.
 Someone breaks into Richie's home, looking for a crucial CD.Written by

 14 of 19 people found this review helpful.

 Was this review helpful to you?